- About us

 Since the establishment of the Human Tissue Authority (HTA, effective from 1 September 2006), there have been legally binding conditions to follow when storing and using human tissue under the stipulations of the Human Tissue Act (HT Act) 2004.

 Any activity in EWL that involves the use of tissues and cells therefore has to follow strict and standard conditions.
-These conditions are internally monitored and regulated through EWL’s Quality Management System, certified to ISO 9001:2008.
+These conditions are internally monitored and regulated through EWL’s Quality Management System.

 In order to comply with the Act, all establishments storing tissue and cells for research purposes, other than for a specifically approved research project, have to be licensed.
 Licensing arrangements under the Human Tissue Act (2004) stipulate certain requirements including the roles of Designated Individuals (DI), Licence Holders and Persons Designated.

 EWL Research Licence